 The catheter is used under x-rays to guide the placement of the IVC filter in your inferior vena cava below your kidneys.
 The filter is then deployed.
 After deployment, the catheter is removed and your groin incision is bandaged.

-Similar to filter insertion, removing your IVC filter is done under x-ray and using a catheter with a snare.
-The catheter snare hooks onto the end of your IVC filter, which is then covered in a sheath, and then removed from your body.
+Similar to filter insertion, removing your IVC filter is done under an x-ray and using a catheter with a snare.
+The catheter snare hooks onto the end of your IVC filter, which is then covered in a sheath and then removed from your body.